U.S. may discuss Iraq with Iran, not seeking atomic talks extension

 VIENNA The United States may discuss the security crisis in Iraq with Iran on the sidelines of this week's nuclear talks in Vienna, a senior U.S. official said on Monday, in what could mark a momentous step in U.S. engagement with its longtime adversary.

-The negotiations in the Austrian capital between Iran and six world powers are "focused solely" on Tehran's disputed nuclear programme, the Obama administraton official said, but "it may be that on the margins of the (nuclear meeting), but completely unconnected to it, there may be some conversation."
+The negotiations in the Austrian capital between Iran and six world powers are "focused solely" on Tehran's disputed nuclear program, the Obama administration official said, but "it may be that on the margins of the (nuclear meeting), but completely unconnected to it, there may be some conversation."

 "On the most important subjects we are not even close to an outline of solutions," a Western diplomat said.
 "I can’t say what will happen between now and July, but what is for sure is that we will need to work day, night and weekends. "

 Diplomatic sources have told Reuters that it is increasingly likely Iran will seek an extension of the deadline.
-(Full Story) However, the U.S. official, speaking on condition of anonymity, said: "I think that everyone needs to understand there is no automatic extension here, it has to be mutually agreed."
+[ID:nL1N0OL0YZ] However, the U.S. official, speaking on condition of anonymity, said: "I think that everyone needs to understand there is no automatic extension here, it has to be mutually agreed."

 WIDE DIVERGENCE IN POSITIONS